tfeb/star/README.md

 Both `for` and `for*` return `nil` unless values are returned by `final` or `final*`.

 ## Iterator optimizers
+The protocol described here is exported by `org.tfeb.star/iop` and `org.tfeb.star`.

 Iterator optimizers are functions which tell Štar how to essentially inline iterators.
 They are attached to iterators which are named functions.
 They are looked up at macroexpansion time in a stack of tables: this is usually just two, with a user table and a builtin table underneath it which is protected, but you can push and pop other entries, which might be useful, for instance, when compiling code where you can make specific assumptions about types which are not generally true.

 Because iterator optimizers work on names, they suffer from the unavoidable 'upward macro hygiene' problem that most CL macros suffer from[^2].
 Here is an example of an upward macro hygiene problem in štar: